Framework

 Timid Margin is unnecessarily large.
 Conservatism replaces measured control.

-The gauge is normalized: the hex stays fixed as the reference frame while the values behind it shift with road context and conditions.
+The gauge is normalized: the hex stays fixed as the reference frame while the values behind it shift with operating context and conditions.

 Further Reading